What Should I Look for in a Remote Video Monitoring Company?

 Businesses that are evaluating remote video monitoring often want to know how to choose the right provider.
 While many companies offer surveillance technology, not all monitoring services provide the same level of detection, response, and customer portal to review footage.

 A strong remote video monitoring provider should combine AI-enabled cameras, a professionally certified Security Operations Center, and a platform that allows customers to easily access and manage their footage.
-Together, these components work together to detect suspicious activity on your property quickly quickly, deter unwanted behavior, and maintain recorded evidence that can support investigations.
+Together, these components work together to detect suspicious activity on your property quickly, deter unwanted behavior, and maintain recorded evidence that can support investigations.

 AI-Enabled Cameras That Detect Suspicious Activity